-PhD Student in Behavioral and Cognitive Neuroscience / IOG fellow / GTA
+PhD Student in Developmental Cognitive Neuroscience / IOG fellow / GTA

 Office: 87 E. Ferry Avenue, Knapp Building #008, Detroit, MI 48201

-Roya is mainly interested in structural brain development and that how it gives rise to cogntive functioning across development.
+- Roya is mainly interested in structural brain development and that how it gives rise to cognitive functioning across development.
 She is particularly focused on hippocampus, a key structure supporting episodic memory, and the functional specialization of it's subfields.

 - Ph.D.
 Student, Psychology (BCN), Wayne State University, Detroit, MI (2016- Present)